sourcegraph/handbook/content/departments/technical-success/ta/team-culture/working-with-customers.md

 ### Process Overview

-Our renewal process is a 5 step process that begins 120 days prior to renewal date.
+Our renewal process is a 5 step process that begins 120 days prior to the renewal date.
 The process lifecycle is as follows:
 ![Renewal Process](https://user-images.githubusercontent.com/7228359/220760306-60b90fc3-3701-44e2-aad9-f61c386ffee8.jpg).
 The Renewal Playbook Vitally playbook triggers the renewal process.

 ### Renewal Process Phases